Quick Answer

 Is Canva good for animated videos?

-What free animated video maker has no watermark?
+What animated video maker do professionals use?

 Are free animated video makers good enough for business?